cblevins/sp23-dig-stud/_modules/customize-wordpress.md

 - Make sure you've changed the Site Title and Tagline under Settings -> General.
 - Change the Widgets to only include those features you want on your site (Settings->Widgets)
 - Add navigation menus so that your website has a link at the top to your About page.
 (Go to Appearance -> Menus)
-- Change your "permalinks" options so that the URL for your individual pages only includes the post name: <https://wordpress.org/support/article/settings-permalinks-screen/>
+- Change your "permalinks" options so that the URL for your individual pages only includes the page name: <https://wordpress.org/support/article/settings-permalinks-screen/>